mini-M-py/Note/Note/os/system_calls.md

 read, write etc.

-- **Device Management**: These calls are used to manage peripheral devices like Keyboard, Mouse, Moniter, Printer etc.
+- **Device Management**: These calls are used to manage peripheral devices like Keyboard, Mouse, Monitor, Printer etc.

-- **Information Maintenance**: These calls are used to handel and transfer information between kerneal and user space.
+- **Information Maintenance**: These calls are used to handle and transfer information between kernel and user space.

-- **Communication**: These calls deals with creating and deleting communication conncections.
+- **Communication**: These calls deals with creating and deleting communication connections.
 These are use to pass information and data between processes.

 | Types of system calls | Unix |
 |-----------------------|------|